ychen306/Microdata-Parser/README.md

 ```go
 func (item *Item) Properties() []string {...}
 ```
-Note that `Node` is a type within package `mcrdata`, which internally uses `Node` from gokogiri[https://github.com/moovweb/gokogiri/].
+Note that `Node` is a type within package `mcrdata`, which internally uses `Node` from [gokogiri](https://github.com/moovweb/gokogiri/).

-To search items within an existing `gokogiri node`, wrap it like this
+To search items within an existing gokogiri node, wrap it like this
 ```go
 mcrdataNode := mcrdata.Node{Data: gokogiriNode}
 ```